 If you’re after the perfect blend of price, performance, and gorgeously detailed sound for your home theater space, there is no better option than the SVS Prime Tower Surround kit.
 A beautiful set of five speakers that easily ranks among the best we have ever tested, the Prime series will take your home audio experience to the next level.

-We think 5.0 and 5.1 systems are a perfect starting place for those looking to get into great home theater sound, providing a nice stepping stone to larger Dolby Atmos systems without the hassle of hanging speakers from the ceiling or investing in fancy up-firing speakers up front.
-Best of all, every speaker in the SVS Prime system can last through upgrades, rather than the kind of thing you’ll mothball when you decide to make the leap to a bigger setup.
+We think 5.0 and 5.1 systems are a perfect starting place for those looking to get into great home theater sound, and a nice stepping stone to larger Dolby Atmos systems without the hassle of hanging speakers from the ceiling or investing in fancy upfiring speakers upfront.
+Best of all, every speaker in the SVS Prime system can last through upgrades, rather than being the kind of thing you’ll mothball when you decide to make the leap to a bigger setup.
 Because SVS makes a variety of home theater speakers, finding well-matching sound signatures for eventual expansion won’t be an issue.
 In fact, those looking to expand to Atmos can grab a set of the company’s Prime Elevation Speakers (designed for the height element of object-based audio), and they’ll be off to the races.

 Read our full SVS Prime Tower Series review